Photo Taken by Class and Style Productions

 Artist Statement

 Using paper as my medium, I unearth forgotten or untold stories that highlight the struggles and perseverance of Black people in America.
-I explore themes of history, identity, family, and feminine beauty in Black culture.
+In addition, I explore the history, identity, family, and themes of feminine beauty in Black culture.

 Working with a simple sheet of black or white paper and a box of blades, I cut multifaceted designs to weave stories of strength, perseverance, and pride.
-Using paper reminds me of my ancestors and how a transformation can occur from humble beginnings, creating something extraordinary.
-Drawing on history and poetry, I collaborate with poets like Langston Hughes and Gwendolyn Brooks by allowing their words and poetic rhythms to influence my work.
-With these influences, I sometimes incorporate details like thread, gold leaf, painted backgrounds, and tissue paper infills to reflect the different shades of melanin and to add a present-day point of view to my paper-cut designs.
+This process of creation, using paper as a medium, is a powerful reminder of the transformative journey of my ancestors, who turned humble beginnings into something extraordinary.
+Drawing on history and poetry, I often collaborate with the written works of black poets such as Langston Hughes and Gwendolyn Brooks, allowing their words and poetic rhythms to inform and enrich my work.
+With these influences, I sometimes incorporate details such as thread, gold leaf, painted backgrounds, and tissue paper infills to reflect the shades of melanin and add a contemporary perspective to my paper-cut designs.

 Photo Taken by Jeffery Albright- PBF